 (1) Other PTEs.
 Generally, a PTE does not need to withhold for a nonresident owner that is also a PTE.

 These nonresident owner PTEs are responsible for filing their own PTE returns of income and must pay the withholding tax for their nonresident owners' shares of income from Virginia sources.
 If a PTE is notified by a nonresident owner PTE that the nonresident owner PTE is not going to file a Virginia PTE return, then the PTE is required to withhold on the nonresident owner PTE.

 Caution: As a general rule, a PTE should not withhold tax on behalf of another PTE.
-If a PTE does withhold on a nonresident owner PTE, the nonresident owner PTE cannot claim credit on its Virginia 502 return for such withholding.
+If a PTE does withhold on a nonresident owner PTE, the nonresident owner PTE cannot claim credit on its Form 502 for such withholding.
 PTE withholding is not "generation skipping" and does not pass through an intermediate PTE to owners that are more than one level of ownership away.
-In the event a PTE erroneously withholds for a nonresident owner PTE, the PTE should file an amended Form 502.
-See Page 4 of these instructions (Amended Returns) for additional information.
+In the event that a PTE erroneously withholds for a nonresident owner PTE, the PTE should file an amended Form 502.
+See the amended returns section for additional information.

-(2) Entities exempt by reason of diplomatic immunity or pursuant to treaties between the United States and other countries.
-An entity claiming this exemption must provide a statement to the PTE stating that it has diplomatic immunity from federal income tax.

-(3) Any nonresident person who is a part of a pass-through entity that owns and leases four or fewer dwelling units in the Commonwealth, provided the pass-through entity discloses the name and federal taxpayer identification number for all such owners in its return for the taxable year filed under Va.Code § 58.1-392.
-For the purposes of this subdivision, the term "person" shall mean the same as that term is defined in Va.Code § 55-248.4.
+- (2) Entities that are exempt by reason of diplomatic immunity or pursuant to treaties between the United States and other countries.
+An entity claiming this exemption must provide a statement to the PTE stating that it has diplomatic immunity from federal income tax. - (3) Any nonresident person who is a part of a PTE that owns and leases 4 or fewer dwelling units in the Commonwealth, provided that the PTE discloses the name and federal taxpayer identification number for all such owners in its return for the taxable year filed under Va.
+Code § 58.1-392.
+For this purpose, the term "person" is defined using the definition of "person" in Va.
+Code § 55-248.4.

-A pass-through entity will not be required to pay the withholding tax if the Tax Commissioner determines that compliance will cause undue hardship.
-A pass-through entity seeking an undue hardship exemption may write the Tax Commissioner explaining the facts and circumstances creating the hardship.
-The letter shall provide information for the Tax Commissioner to evaluate the cost of the pass-through entity complying with the withholding tax requirements and the cost to the Commonwealth of collecting income tax from any nonresident owners who do not voluntarily file Virginia income tax returns and pay the tax.
+If paying the withholding tax imposes an undue hardship on the PTE, the PTE may request a waiver of the payment requirement.
+To request a waiver, the PTE must write a letter to the Tax Commissioner describing the facts and circumstances creating the hardship.
+The letter must provide information to enable the Tax Commissioner to compare and evaluate the cost of the PTE's compliance with the withholding requirements and the cost to the Commonwealth of collecting income tax from any nonresident owners that do not voluntarily file Virginia income tax returns and pay the tax.

-To indicate an exception for the pass-through entity, the entity must enter the appropriate exception code on Form 502, Line d.
+To indicate an exception for the PTE, the entity must enter the appropriate exception code on Form 502, Line d.

-To indicate an exception for the entity or for any or all nonresident owners, the entity must enter the appropriate exception code on Line f of the nonresident owner's Virginia Schedule VK-1, and attach a list of all nonresident owners claiming an exception to the Form 502.
+To indicate an exception for the entity or for any or all nonresident owners, the entity must enter the appropriate exception code on Line f of the nonresident owner's Schedule VK-1, and attach a list of all of the nonresident owners that are claiming an exception to the Form 502.

-Accounting Methods
+Accounting Method

-A pass-through entity's accounting methods for its Virginia return of income are the same as its accounting methods for federal income tax purposes.
+A PTE's accounting method for its Virginia return of income are the same as its accounting method for federal income tax purposes.